 Pond water quality is an important thing that must always be considered.
 According to research, if environmental conditions such as water quality are not following the standards for cultivation it will cause death and ultimately losses in aquaculture.
 Water quality management is a way to maintain water quality parameters following quality standards for cultivation.
 These parameters are an indicator to see the quality of water, such as dissolved oxygen (DO), free carbon dioxide (CO2), pH, temperature, brightness, salinity, ammonia, and nitrite.

 Zeolit benefit for shrimp pond

-- Because zeolites have a high calcium content, shrimp in ponds can be prevented from soft skin diseases.
+Zeolites have a high calcium content, and shrimp in ponds can be prevented from soft skin diseases.